grantcarthew/node-scalable-blob-store/README.md

 ### Manual Testing

-Running the `test-fs.js` file will create a `~/blobs` directory in your home directory and then recursively fill it will lots of blobs.
+Running the `test-fs.js` file will create a `~/blobs` directory in your home directory and then recursively fill it with lots of blobs.

 The default options configured in the `test-fs.js` file are: